My Story | Your Story

 HUB projects (Historical Urban Base) is an initiative that offers a collection of diverse personal and neighborhood stories of Kansas Citians.
-Produced in collaboration with local organizations and individuals, these stories will be recorded through a variety of formats including oral histories, digital storytelling, video conversations, documentary film, youth radio, etc. The content will be shared online and in exhibitions and experiences at the Kansas City Museum.
+Produced in collaboration with local organizations and individuals, these life stories will be recorded through a variety of formats including oral histories, video interviews and conversations, film, radio, podcasts, and spoken word.
+The digital content will be shared online and in exhibitions and experiences at the Kansas City Museum.

-The future Kansas City Museum and other partnering organizations will showcase these multimedia projects in exhibitions and programs to ensure that they are broadly accessible to the public and used for research purposes.
+The future Kansas City Museum and other partnering organizations will showcase these media projects in exhibitions and programs to ensure that they are broadly accessible to the public and used for research purposes.

 The Kansas City Public Library and the Kansas City Museum Foundation will serve as the lead partners for HUB projects to finalize the scope and scale of the initiative for the collecting of oral histories, to prioritize projects and produce content, and to secure funding opportunities to build the initiative’s capacity.
 They also will determine how best to archive the digital media that is created and make it broadly accessible, beyond the walls of the Kansas City Museum and the Kansas City Public Library, to educators, students, researchers, and the public.

 As part of HUB projects, 100.1FM One Kansas City Radio is broadcasting live from the Kansas City Museum and is collaborating with the Museum to develop radio programs focused on history, cultural, and identity.
 Radio programming will be a part of the visitor experience of the restored and renovated Corinthian Hall with a focus on engaging youth in developing content and producing programs that amplify their voices and perspectives.